Base-Technology/base-inner/README.md

 $ cargo run --bin base-node -- start --config=./conf/testnet-follower-conf.toml
 ```

 _On Windows, many tests will fail if the line endings aren't `LF`.
 Please ensure that you are have git's `core.autocrlf` set to `input` when you clone the repository to avoid any potential issues.
-This is due to the Clarity language currently being sensitive to line endings._
+This is due to the BigBang language currently being sensitive to line endings._

 ## Release Process